Eliav2/how-react-hooks-work/README.md

 In simple cases, React Hooks will magically do exactly what you meant for, but in other cases, their behavior can feel inconsistent and unpredictable. the next article will try to deeply explain and demonstrate React hooks behavior.

-Note: this article does not aim to teach all the different hooks available in React, or how to use them - it's main purpose is deep understanding of what actually happens when you call React hook(like `useState` or `useEffect`).
+Note: this article does not aim to teach all the different hooks available in React, or how to use them - its main purpose is a deep understanding of what actually happens when you call React hook(like `useState` or `useEffect`).

-The article consisted of four main sections:
+This article consists of four main sections:

 - [Definitions](#definitions) - this section summarizes important terms in React and web development which necessary to understand the rest of the article.
 - [React Hooks](#react-hooks) - explains what type of hooks exists, what the difference between them, and how they behave.